beugo/farewell-messaging-co/README.md

 - [ ] Implement email sorting functionality
 - [ ] Make code more accessible (more comments, modular functions, no environmental variables)
 - [ ] Refine the senders list generation
+- [ ] Make the app install process easier for non-technical users (package stuff into a binary?)
+- [ ] Make an option where you don't want to enter your password you can just link to a .INBOX file